Email FacebookTwitterMenu burgerClose thin

 Note that Atlanta is the only city with its own sales tax, and, when combined with state and county sales taxes, the total sales tax there is 8.90%.

 In general, all products in Georgia are subject to the full amount of the rates listed above, but there are some exceptions.
-Most types of groceries are subject only to the local county rates.
-Automobiles also have their own rules.
+Groceries are subject to a 3% sales tax.
 Regardless of where in the state they are purchased, vehicles are all subject to a “Title Ad Valorem Tax.”
 The tax is 7% of the market value (not sales price) of the car.

 Georgia typically has two sales tax holidays, during which specific items can be purchased tax-free.
 The first holiday runs for one day around the end of July.
 It is targeted for back-to-school shopping and applies to most clothing, school supplies and computers.
 The second holiday runs later in the year and applies to certain energy- and water-efficient appliances.